abignoli/find-communities-OpenMP/README.md

 	                 * By default a number of partitions equal to the biggest power of two smaller or equal to the number of threads is used
-	                 * Applies only to parallel algorithm
+	                 * Applies only to parallel algorithms with sorting -e 1 number   Use the specified chunk size during the iterations of Parallel (Sort & Select Chunk).
+	                 * Default is 2000
+	-e 2          Applies the vertex following heuristic before the first phase.
+	                 * At the moment it is meant just for testing purposes, since it is not implemented efficiently

 Available file format options: